bbqkees/Nefit-Buderus-EMS-bus-Arduino-Domoticz/Documentation/README.md

 Likely you will see a voltage drop on Vin.
 If the voltage gets below 7V, you cannot reliably power the Arduino from the bus.<br>
 If your thermostat turns off or it does not work well anymore, there is a possibility that too much current is drawn.
 Also in this case you cannot power the Arduino from the bus.<br> If you do not get any real problems at this point, at least make sure the 5V voltage regulator of the Arduino does not overheat.<BR>
 ---DO NOT connect an external power supply to the Arduino if you have connected the 12V pin to Vin!---<br>
-A USB cable is safe because the Arduino has a internal switchover to Vin if both Vin and USB are connected.
+A USB cable is safe because the Arduino has a internal switchover to Vin if both Vin and USB are connected.<br>
+Furthermore keep in mind that when you are sending data to the bus, you are pulling the dataline low through the 4 parallel 910 Ohm resistors.
+This can cause an additional current draw up to 70mA.

 ## EMS bus protocol
 A typical EMS bus datagram looks like this:<br>